SITE USERS PLEASE READ BELOW!!

 "You don't choose your family.
 They are God's gift to you, as you are to them.”
 (Bishop Desmond Tutu)

 Like many families, we got answers to most of our questions and other family information from our parents, grandparents, great-grandparents, and all of the local ancestral storytellers in our communities.
 The focus was on known family lines.
 Further pursuits would expose tangled roots with many other family trees.
 And of course, we heard the paralyzing phrase "there are some things we don't want to talk about."
 These revelations caused our research efforts to grow well beyond the "so-so many" people we thought we knew to awaken us to a multi-cultural and cross-ethnic heritage that includes Native American, European, African, and Asian ancestors.
-This "melting pot" realization then took us on an amazing journey discovering relatives in our family trees and roots.
+This "melting pot" realization then took us on an amazing journey of discovering relatives in our family trees and roots.

 "The kind of ancestors we have had is not as important as the kind of descendants our ancestors have.”
 (Edgar Watson Howe)

 On this website, you will find our ancestors and their descendants.
 Some were here on this land in the beginning.
 Others came later.
-For a few, we were able to trace roots before the 1500s where many family lines transverse the Sandhills Region and other parts of the American Colonies many years before the American Revolution and the creation of the United States.
+For a few, we were able to trace roots before the 1500s when many family lines transverse the Sandhills Region and other parts of the American Colonies many years before the American Revolution and the creation of the United States.

 "Other things may change us, but we start and end with family."
 (Anthony Brandt)